johnwcowan/r7rs-work/ParallelPromisesCowan.md

 Parallel promises are not intended to be used for concurrency, so there are no facilities for mutual exclusion.
 A computation in a parallel promise might use `set!` to modify a shared variable, in which case concurrent assignment to the variable can be visible in other parallel promises or threads.
-Furthermore, guarantees about the visibility of effects and ordering are determined by the operating system and hardware â€” which rarely support, for example, any guarantee of sequential consistency.
+Furthermore, guarantees about the visibility of effects and ordering are determined by the operating system and hardware — which rarely support, for example, any guarantee of sequential consistency.
 At the same time, operations that seem obviously safe may have a complex enough implementation internally that they cannot run in parallel on a particular implementation.